gabesargeant/blog/gabrielsargeant/content/posts/anti-cv-02/index.md

 Figureing out if that orange glob of pixels is a coat, or a pair of pants.
 All work that buddying AI researchers can work on.

-In the mean time, your phone is a bigger threat to you identity than your face, and soon what you wear will also be a risk to you.
+In the mean time, before AI catalogues everything you do, your phone still is a bigger threat to you identity than your face.